 The China Women's Film Festival (CWFF) was established in 2013.
 It is a non-profit organization based in Beijing that uses art and film to spark discussion among the Chinese community about women's and LGBTQ+ rights.
 In addition to hosting film festivals, the CWFF curates art exhibitions and organizes cultural forums to provoke discussion about the importance of gender equality and LGBTQ+ rights in China.
 Through these events, the CWFF hopes to increase public awareness and visibility of female directors, women in art, and the multitude of challenges facing women around the world.

-The China Women's Film Festival
+The China Women's Film Festival Beijing & Hong Kong

 The China Women's Film Festival is the biggest event of each year.
 During the festival, films that highlight gender inequality and LGBT rights in China and around the world are screened in various cultural centers, Embassies, and event spaces around Beijing for 10 days.
-The festival then goes on tour to around 10 other cities around China in order to reach a wider audience and to bring these socially conscious messages to communities that lack resources.

-EVAW Art Exhibition
+EVAW Art projects

 The International Day for the Elimination of Violence Against Women, also known as EVAW day on November 25 was initiated by the United Nations in 1999 by resolution 54/134.
 On this day, the UN encourages governments, NGOs, and international organizations to organize events in order to bring public awareness to this issue.
 The UN hopes that people around the world will use EVAW day to contemplate the global nature of this phenomenon, the frequency of which is occurs, and the preventative measures that governments and individual communities should implement.

 Now coming on three years, CWFF, partnered with UN Women, has organized an annual EVAW Art Exhibition as their contribution to raising public awareness about violence against women and girls.
 Artists from around the world submit their artwork that highlights the prevalence of domestic violence, and the perseverance necessary to combat it.
 Since 2018 we have started with our feminist comics projects, click the buttons below for more information!